ONS-Innovation/python-rap-template/docs/index.md

 Although this template is opinionated, there are many alternatives to the tools used in this template which you may prefer.
 See the [Alternatives Software/Tools][alternative-software-tools] section for more information.

-*1. Why use Poetry exclusively?*
+*1. Why use Poetry?*

 - *Poetry is a modern Python package management tool that simplifies dependency management and packaging.
-It is also a build tool that can be used to package your project into a distributable format.*
+It is also a build tool that can be used* to package your project into a distributable format.
-- *Poetry provides robust dependency resolution, lockfile support, and integrated virtual environment management.*
+- *Poetry is also a dependency manager that allows you to declare the libraries your project depends on, and it will manage (install/update) them for you.*
-- *By standardising on Poetry only, we ensure consistency across all ONS RAP projects and eliminate configuration complexity.*
+- *Poetry also creates a virtual environment for your project and manages the dependencies in that environment.*
-- *Poetry aligns with modern Python best practices and is increasingly adopted in the data science community.*
+- *When running manually you can choose to use `pipenv` instead of `poetry` via the `package_manager` selection question.*

 *2. What is Ruff and why use Ruff?*